 Francis Galton was a flawed Victorian genius responsible for the introduction of forensic fingerprinting, the weather map, the originator of the nurture versus nature debate and of both sane and silly inventions.

 He was born in 1822 and was a cousin of Charles Darwin.
 The two families were very close with the Darwins being the scientists while the Galtons were Quaker bankers.
 Both had produced members of the Royal Society and helped found the influential Lunar Society.

-Francis Galton was a precocious child who learned to read at two an a half and by the age of four he boasted that ‘I can say all the Latin Substantives and Adjectives an active verbs beside 52 lines of Latin poetry’.
-At school in Birmingham he complained that ‘no one had heard of, let alone read, The Iliad’.
+Francis Galton was a precocious child who learned to read at two an a half and by the age of four he boasted that ‘I can say all the Latin Substantives and Adjectives and active verbs besides 52 lines of Latin poetry’.
+At school in Birmingham, he complained that ‘no one had heard of, let alone read, The Iliad’.

 Like Darwin, Galton didn’t distinguish himself academically while at Cambridge and suffered a nervous breakdown, what he called a ‘sprained brain’, due to overwork.